 This is the shortest section in our tips guide (because we’re strongly trying to avoid spoilers) but it’s also the most important.
 We think you’ll find the game far more enjoyable if you work on befriending even the gruffest and most eccentric townsfolk.

 Hoeing with Precision: Turn Hit Locations On Immediately

 One thing that new players are almost always thrown off by is the “hit location” mechanics of the game.
 The game is 2D and everything (planting crops, placing objects, etc.) happens on an invisible coordinate plane of boxes.
 Because of how the orientation of your on-screen avatar, the tool you’re using, and the grid interact, the effect of using your tools can seem a bit wonky sometimes.
-You can sometimes swing your tool while facing forward and have it hit an object behind you.
+You can sometimes swing your tool while facing forward and have it hit an object beside or behind you.